adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "It’s metal, sure enough," answered the child.
 "I think it is pure gold."

 Dorothy glanced around.
 There was no sign of any house in that part of the country.
 Perhaps the key was lost by somebody.
 The girl put the key in the pocket of her dress.

 "Billina," she said, "I’ll walk a little, and see if I can find some breakfast."

 ## Letters in the Sand

 Soon Dorothy saw the letters on the sand.
 She looked at each letter carefully, and finally discovered the words:

-"Beware **the Wheelers**1!"
+"Beware **the Wheelers** (Колесуны)!"

 "That’s rather strange," declared the hen.
 "Perhaps they’re automobiles."